RitamM16/chat-app/README.md

 A simple chat app made in react and that uses express, socket.io, endcrypt and peer.js for providing video calling service and End-to-End encrypted chat facility.

-DISCLAMER: The webapp only works in desktop environment and does not guarantee quality experience on smart phone.
+DISCLAIMER: The webapp only works in desktop environment and does not guarantee quality experience on smart phone.

 To setup the app follow the provided steps below.